deleisha/sagol/README.md

 ## Design and Implementation

-Developing a webserver should be easy with sagol, the fast small Manipuri polo horse.
+Developing a webserver should be easy with sagol.
 ```c
 #include "http_server.h"
 #include "connection.h"